sortofsleepy/ofxARKit/README.md

 This will remove the code from compilation so you don't get flagged by Apple for including code you're not using.

+# If you run into issues
+Please feel free to open up a ticket as I don't visit the openFrameworks forum all that often and will likely miss things.

 # Contributing
 For me, time is unfortunately a luxury as creative coding is sadly not my day job; I can only hunt and peck at small things here and there.
 All that as well as a general lack of knowledge on topics required to work effectively with AR all contribute to making it difficult to keep this up to date as I ought to; sooo, if there's something you feel you can contribute, by all means, feel free to make PR's!